Safrout1/Santorini/README.md

 # Santorini
-A 2 player 2 D board game implemented in java.
+A two player 2D board game implemented in java.